suryakant8july/php-with-docker/README.md

   To test use `http://app-local.com` or `http://localhost/`

-## 6)	What you will get
+## 6)	What inside

   - Apache 2.4
-  - PHP 7.4 – If you required 8 then you have to update the Dockerfile.development
+  - PHP 7.4 – If you required php 8 then you have to update the Dockerfile.development

       ```sh
       FROM webdevops/php-apache-dev:7.4